Hossein Rajabian

 Hossein Rajabian (حسین رجبیان; born 5 July 1984) is an Iranian filmmaker, writer and photographer who was imprisoned as a political prisoner in 2015 on charges related to his filmmaking.
-He as an anti-censorship filmmaker and defender of freedom of speech for the arts, has been elected as an honorary member of the SRF (La Société des réalisateurs de films) in France in 2021.
+He is an anti-censorship filmmaker and defender of freedom of speech for the arts.

 Artistic activities

 Hossein Rajabian started off his artistic career in a theater school.
 Later he made his debut in cinema by making and editing short and documentary films.
 His artistic résumé is dotted with different projects ranging from making (feature) films, writing a number of screenplays for feature films, essays on cinema, plays, and carrying out artistic-photographical projects and film workshops.
 He also found his way into the Faculty of Art and Architecture in Tehran and studied Dramatic literature, but he never finished his studies there.
 Later he gained admission to the University of Music and Performing Arts, Vienna to continue his studies in cinema and theater, but he was captured by security forces and his passport was seized before setting out for Austria and was barred from taking up academic studies at home and abroad.
 "People in distance" is the name of a black and white photography project implemented by Hossein Rajabian.